Cushing's Syndrome

 What is Cushing's syndrome?

-Cushing’s syndrome is a condition that occurs after prolonged exposure to excessive cortisol.
+Cushing’s syndrome develops after prolonged and excessive exposure to cortisol.
 Cortisol helps regulate many important functions, including blood pressure, blood sugar, metabolism, the body’s response to stress, and inflammation.
 The adrenal glands produce cortisol in response to signals from the pituitary gland, which releases a hormone called adrenocorticotropic hormone (ACTH) to control how much cortisol is made.

-When cortisol levels remain high, it can affect many parts of the body, including the skin, muscles, bones, heart, blood vessels, and brain.
-Sometimes a tumor can cause the body to make too much cortisol.
-Excess cortisol can also come from medications called glucocorticoids, a type of corticosteroid that acts like cortisol in the body.
+When cortisol levels remain high for prolonged periods, it can affect many parts of the body, including the skin, muscles, bones, heart, blood vessels, and brain.

 The two main types of Cushing’s syndrome are:

-• Exogenous Cushing’s syndrome develops from the use of some types of corticosteroid medications.
+- Exogenous Cushing’s syndrome develops from excessive exposure to corticosteroid medications.

-• Endogenous Cushing’s syndrome results from the body’s own overproduction of cortisol, often due to tumors or abnormal growths that affect hormone regulation.
+- Endogenous Cushing’s syndrome results from the body’s own overproduction of cortisol, often due to tumors of the pituitary or adrenal glands.

 Cushing’s syndrome can affect people of any age, including children, but it is most often diagnosed in adults between the ages of 30 and 50.
-It is more common in women than in men.
 Because the symptoms can develop slowly and may resemble those of other health problems, diagnosis is sometimes delayed.

 What causes Cushing's syndrome?

-The most common cause is exogenous, which means the condition results from taking medications that act like cortisol.
-These medications, such as glucocorticoids (a class of corticosteroids), are often prescribed to treat conditions such as asthma, rheumatoid arthritis, lupus, or to prevent organ rejection after a transplant.
+The most common cause of Cushing’s syndrome is glucocorticoids (a class of corticosteroids), which are often prescribed to treat conditions such as asthma, rheumatoid arthritis, lupus, or to prevent organ rejection after a transplant.
 When used in high doses for a long time, these drugs can lead to Cushing’s syndrome.

 What are the risk factors for Cushing's syndrome?